 My daughter's boyfriend is going to the Navy.
-In 2 lessons he can manage a decent crawl stroke (hasn't mastered the breathing) but needs to know how to float or tread water (sinks like a rock).
-I have tried every technique I know to help him but would welcome some suggestions.
-He has to be able to jump off a 15 ft platform, tread or float for 15 min, and swim 50yds.
+In 2 lessons, he can manage a decent crawl stroke (he hasn't mastered breathing) but needs to know how to float or tread water (sinks like a rock).
+I have tried every technique I know to help him but I would welcome some suggestions.
+He has to be able to jump off a 15 ft platform, tread or float for 15 min, and swim 50 yards.

-Not everyone naturally floats and remaining afloat by treading water is something that comes with practice.
+Not everyone naturally floats, and remaining afloat by treading water comes with practice.

-Learning to remain at the water surface all comes with swimming stroke technique but staying afloat in one place and in an upright position makes it twice as hard.
+Learning to remain at the water's surface all comes with the swimming stroke technique but staying afloat in one place and an upright position makes it twice as hard.

-is the most efficient and energy conserving way of treading water due to the arm and leg kick techniques.
+Breaststroke is the most efficient and energy-conserving way of treading water due to the arm and leg kick techniques.

 Get him to try the following training exercise:

-After a working through this exercise a few times his stamina will increase and you can change the times and distances he treads water and swims for.
+After working through this exercise a few times, his stamina will increase, and you can change the times and distances he treads water and swims for.

 One other thing you might need to consider when swimming in preparation for any of the armed forces; he will most likely be required to swim fully clothed and may be required to swim carrying some equipment on his back.

 This doubles or even trebles the effort required to complete the swim.